 Just as most cars will work absolutely fine for the first 15,000 miles or so, but may develop issues not long after if not regularly serviced and properly looked after, the same is true of coffee machines.

-Whilst your DeLonghi coffee machine is unlikely to need to go off for servicing, and it definitely won’t need an MOT – regular descaling (depending on the hardness of your water) and genera cleaning (basically go to the cleaning section of the manual for your coffee brewing device) ought to help to lengthen the life of your machine.
+Whilst your DeLonghi coffee machine is unlikely to need to go off for servicing, and it definitely won’t need an MOT – regular descaling (depending on the hardness of your water) and genera cleaning (just go to the cleaning section of the manual for your coffee machine) should help to lengthen the life of your machine.

-How To Choose The Perfect Coffee machine For Any Budget
+How To Choose The Best Coffee Machine For Any Budget

 Spread the love